Vagrantfile is available into

 $ git config --global core.autocrlf input

-This will download and start a virtual machine using Virtualbox, which will internally setup the development environment necessary to start Home Assistant process and run test suite as well.
+This will download and start a virtual machine using Virtualbox, which will internally setup the development environment necessary to start Home Assistant.
+The whole process might take up to 30 minutes to complete, depending on Internet connection speed and workstation resources.
 After the VM has started successfully, the Home Assistant frontend will be accessible locally from your browser at http://localhost:8123

 To shutdown the Vagrant host: